photograph

 so beautiful and warm,

-reach up to touch
+snuggle up to

 her swollen breast

-and savor the milk
+and savor sweet milk

-from the Mother blessed?
+from the Mother Blessed?

 © Jeanne I. Lakatos